fullmetalbrackets/blog/src/content/blog/xplore-android-smb-share.md

 ## Adding SMB share in X-plorer

 First, make sure you're on the same Wi-Fi network as the SMB share you want to add in X-plore.
 (Setting this up to be available from outside the home network is possible, but beyond the scope of this article.
-But <a href="/blog/comprehensive-guide-tailscale-securely-access-home-network/" target="_blank" data-umami-event="x-plore-tailscale">this might interest you.</a>)
+If you are considering Tailscale, [this blog post might interest you](/blog/comprehensive-guide-tailscale-securely-access-home-network/).)

 X-plore File Manager's UI looks weird at first, but once it clicks for you it's very easy to use.
 When you first open it will show your internal storage.